danvideo/site24x7client/README.md

 Add this line to your application's Gemfile:

-    gem 'site24x7client'
+	gem "site24x7client", :git => "https://github.com/danvideo/site24x7client"

 And then execute:

     $ bundle install

-Or install it as:
+Or (when added to RubyGems) install it as:

     $ gem install site24x7client